(effective from 1 July 2022)

 - Speech pathologists are encouraged to document their reflections on learning outcomes.

 - Speech pathologists are encouraged to discern and document the number of hours of learning accrued in alignment with SPA's definition of CPD.

 What is a CPD hour of learning?

-An ‘hour of learning’ is an hour of CPD in which a speech pathologist enhances their learning or gains new skills or knowledge that will benefit their practice.
+An ‘hour of learning’ is an hour of CPD in which a speech pathologist refreshes their existing skills or knowledge or gains new skills or knowledge that will benefit their practice.
 This may not necessarily align with the time spent participating in a CPD event.
-For example, a speech pathologist attends a 2.5-hour workshop and finds that 30 minutes of the workshop covered familiar material during which time your current skills or knowledge were not enhanced, and you did not learn anything new.
+For example, you attend a 2.5-hour workshop and find that 30 minutes of the workshop covered familiar material during which time your current skills or knowledge were not enhanced, and you did not learn anything new.
 You claim 2 hours of learning.
 If the entire 2.5 hour workshop resulted in new or enhanced learning and you write a reflection afterwards that takes 30 minutes, you can claim 3 hours of learning.